 Kathy had told us that what would seem to us Americans a very short trip, or detour in this case, was long to many people in the UK.
 And we found that people who learned of our circular tour we took that day definitely thought we were crazy.
 But by this time we were used to cramming as much as we could into one day, and we did.

 Before leaving St. Andrews, we drove on to where the road dead-ended at a car park near the clubhouse for the new course.
 Then we were on our way to Stirling and a visit to Stirling Castle.
 We drove through some rain, but mostly had sunshine with lots of clouds.
 After stopping for some petrol and snacks, we drove on into Stirling, right to the castle, which again dominates to top of a hill.
 Here we could park right at the entrance to the castle.
-We had our Explorer passes validated, and Roger picked up an audio tour.
-Kathy and I left him to his own tour, and we took off to explore on our own.

 Before we left the castle, we checked out the live tapestry demonstration where they are making several large panels of tapestry reproductions of a unicorn hunt.
 One lady was there patiently following a very detailed sketch behind the frame that held the tapestry.
 Very slow work from watching her.
 But they have one panel done, and it's beautiful.